 Next, we stumbled upon Guhonda again, the park’s largest silverback.
 He was settled down, perhaps his bamboo shoot buzz kicking in.
 PFIFFFFF PFIGGGGHHH.
 Yes, that is the sound of a silverback having gas!
 Something that gorillas have a lot of.
 Given the fact that Mountain gorillas are predominantly herbivores, this shouldn’t come as a surprise, but still, I found it entertaining.

-As a FYI gorilla gas doesn’t stink when you’re standing 3 meters away.
+As an FYI gorilla gas doesn’t stink when you’re standing 3 meters away.
 All too soon, our hour was up.
 It was time to go.
 To leave the gorillas in peace.
-To be gorillas again without a group of tourists snapping pictures, oohhing and ahhing…. or poking fun at their flatulence.
+To be gorillas again without a group of tourists snapping pictures, oohing and ahhing…. or poking fun at their flatulence.
 I was the last one to leave and did so only at the urging of our guide.
-I waved goodbye to Guhonda and mouthed a silent Thank you and until next time….
+I waved goodbye to Guhonda and mouthed a silent Thank you and until next time…

 Know Before You Go Gorilla Trekking in Volcanoes National Park in Rwanda: